Greg Brock

 Minna Huuskonen

-scientific officer, observations and measurement networks
+scientific officer, observing networks and measurement division

 World Meteorological Organization (WMO)